cvchavez2/cs2401-myimpl-aminoacids/README.md

 * `public AminoAcidLL sort(AminoAcidLL inList)` -- sorts the given linked list by the Amino Acid character in alphanumeric order and returns the new starting node.

 ## Given
-You will be provided with a java class `AminoAcidResources.java` (it is already in your repository) which will have the following methods:
+You will be provided with a java class `AminoAcidResources` (it is already in your repository) which will have the following methods:
 * `public static char getAminoAcidFromCodon(String s)` -- given a String with 3 characters, returns the Amino Acid character.
 If the codon is invalid the method will return NULL.
 If the codon is a STOP, the method will return `*`.
 * `public static String[] getCodonListForAminoAcid(char a)` -- given an Amino Acid character, returns an array of all possible codons as strings.
 If the character is not an AminoAcid, the method will return an empty array.

+You will also recive the frame of the `AminoAcidLL` class.
+Do not change the existing method signitures.
+Additional methods may be desired and should be added as needed.

 ## What to turn in
 1. `AminoAcidLL.java`